 One can only seek the forgiveness and understanding of your spouse and children.
 Your achievements are theirs.
 They have a stake in your legacy paid for in kind.

 On a final note the same pressures are at play in business.
 The second family are shareholders and they are just as demanding.
 For many a senior executive the missed birthdays, anniversaries and school concerts are part of the course.
 Shareholders can be as unforgiving as constituents and equally unreasonable.

 I wouldn’t want the reader to think that I am looking for sympathy.
-As my friend Michael Ashcroft reminds me occasionally:
+As I have occasionally been reminded:

 '’You want sympathy - you’ll find it between ‘shit’ and ‘syphilis’ in the dictionary’’.

 A harsh reminder and a timely warning that when you enter the political arena make sure your eyes are wide open.